instructor-ai/instructor/docs/examples/image_to_ad_copy.md

 ### Putting it all together

 Finally, we can put it all together in a single function that takes a list of image URLs and generates advertising copy for the products identified in the images.
+Please refer to the [full code](https://www.github.com/jxnl/instructor/examples/vision/image_to_ad_copy.py) for the complete implementation.

 ## Input file